Thorodinsonuru/Thorodinsonuru/README.md

 ## ⚡ Famous Sayings

 > “For Asgard!”
-> “I am the son of Odin, the god of thunder!”
+> “The storm is my ally.”
-> “The storm is not my fury — it is my ally.”
+> “I am the son of Odin!”
 > “When the sky darkens, I rise.”

 ---